hparik11/German-Traffic-Sign-Recognition/README.md

-# Traffic Sign Classification
+# German Traffic Sign Recognition

-In this project, I've built and trained a deep neural network to classify German traffic signs using Tensorflow and Scikit-Learn's Pipeline framework.
+In this project, I've built and trained a deep neural network to classify German traffic signs using Tensorflow.

 ![sample_images](images/sample_data.png)